Saori Obata: 2003

-After the Australian Open, she lost in the first round of the Pan Pacific Open to Magdalena Maleeva, before gaining revenge against Adriana Serra Zanetti for her Canberra defeat in the opening round of the Hyderabad Open in straight sets.
+After the Australian Open, she lost in the first round of the Pan Pacific Open to Magdalena Maleeva, before gaining revenge against Adriana Serra Zanetti for her Canberra defeat in the opening round of the Hyderabad Open, in straight sets.
 She then lost to fifth seed Iroda Tulyaganova.
-Obata then reached the quarter finals of the Memphis Tier III tournament, defeating Canadian Vanessa Webb and fourth seed Alexandra Stevenson, before losing to Yoon-Jeong Cho.
-It was at this tournament that she won her sole WTA doubles title, together with Akiko Morigami.
-After withdrawing from Scottsdale before playing, she lost in qualifying at Pacific Life Open in Indian Wells to 11th seed Maureen Drake after defeating Olga Barabanschikova in the opening round.
+Obata then reached the quarterfinals of the Memphis Tier III tournament, defeating Canadian Vanessa Webb and fourth seed Alexandra Stevenson, before losing to Cho Yoon-jeong.
+It was at this tournament that she won her sole WTA Tour doubles title, together with Akiko Morigami.
+After withdrawing from Scottsdale before playing, she lost in qualifying at the Indian Wells Open to 11th seed Maureen Drake, after defeating Olga Barabanschikova in the opening round.
 She then lost in qualifying at tournaments in Key Biscayne, Sarasota and Charleston.

 Obata played two singles matches in Japan's Fed Cup Asia-Oceania qualifying group matches against New Zealand and Hong Kong, winning both her singles matches.

-Saori then had two very successful Challenger-level events in Japan, reaching the final of a $50,000 grass event in Gifu as second seed, defeating Julie Pullin, Tomoko Yonemura, Maria Elena Camerin, and Rika Fujiwara, before losing to top seed and rival Shinobu Asagoe.
-She then, as top seed. won the $50,000 tournament in Fukuoka on clay, defeating Seiko Okamoto, Nana Miyagi, Jarmila Gajdošová, Yan Zi and then Maria Elena Camerin in the final.
+Saori then had two very successful ITF events in Japan, reaching the final of the $50k grass-court event in Gifu as second seed, defeating Julie Pullin, Tomoko Yonemura, Maria Elena Camerin, and Rika Fujiwara, before losing to top seed and rival Shinobu Asagoe.
+She then, as top seed. won the $50k tournament in Fukuoka on carpet, defeating Seiko Okamoto, Nana Miyagi, Jarmila Gajdošová, Zi Yan and then Maria Elena Camerin in the final.

-At the French Open, she lost in the first round to American Ashley Harkleroad 6–4 6–2.
+At the French Open, she lost in the first round to American Ashley Harkleroad 6–4, 6–2.

-She made a further breakthrough in the grass court season.
+She made a further breakthrough in the grass-court season.
 Despite first-round losses at the Surbiton Trophy and Birmingham Classic tournaments, she won through qualifying at the Tier II Eastbourne tournament.
 She then achieved a notable scalp in the opening round, when she defeated Jelena Dokić in straight sets when Dokić was ranked 11th in the world.
 She then lost in a final-set tiebreak in the second round to Anna Smashnova.
-She then made her debut appearance on No. 1 Court at Wimbledon in the first round, where she held three match points against 21st seed Elena Bovina before losing 7–6(5) 2–6 8–6.
+She then made her debut appearance on No. 1 Court at Wimbledon in the first round, where she held three match points against 21st seed Elena Bovina before losing 6–7(5), 6–2, 6–8.